 For eleven years, Effoduh anchored 2 of Nigeria’s most popular radio programs which aired on over 150 stations with more than 35 million Nigerians tuning-in in weekly.
 Effoduh earned 4 national and international awards for his work on radio and has held fellowships at the Harvard Law School, Harvard Kennedy School of Government, and the University of Cape Town’s Mandela School of Public Governance.
 He is a member of the Nigerian Bar Association and has been designated a World Economic Forum Expert on Human Rights

 AHRAP Development Implementation Lecture

-This Development implementation Lecture focuses on a wider dissemination of the SSHRC-funded partnership knowledge to the wider Canadian academe and key stakeholders.
+This Development implementation Lecture focuses on the wider dissemination of the SSHRC-funded partnership knowledge to the wider Canadian academe and key stakeholders.

-Publications in both print and online medium.
+Publications in both print and online mediums.
 Including: